xwmx/bindle/Readme.md

     bindle commit

-Which will `git add` the changed files and do a `git commit`.
+This will `git add` the changed files and do a `git commit`.
 See `bindle help commit` for more information.

-If you want to stop tracking a dotfile or directory, run `bindle restore`:
+If you want to stop tracking a dotfile or directory, run `bindle untrack`:

-    bindle restore .bashrc
+    bindle untrack .bashrc

 This removes the symbolic link in `$HOME` and copies the original file back to `$HOME` from `$BINDLEPATH/home`.